Kashuab/mobx-depot/README.md

 - `mst-gql`
 - ...

 Depending on the structure of your schema, you could also consider local state management as a target.
-Soon we'll be able to generate code from a `schema.graphql` file, of which you could generate models from without needing to interact with an external API at all.
+You could theoretically generate models using a schema without needing to interact with an external API at all.
 In this case any local state management library should be shaking in their boots!

 - Redux
 - Zustand
--
+- The other 10,000+ libraries out there

 ## Expect trouble